SecureHats/AzWorkspaceManager/docs/Get-AzWorkspaceManagerAssignments.md

 ```

 ### -Name
-Enter the name of the workspace manager member
+The name of the workspace manager assignment

 ```yaml
 Type: String